+PROPERTY QUESTIONNAIRE
-and your solicitor or estate agent will arrange to obtain them:

-- If you have answered yes, please answer the three questions below: - (i) Were the replacements the same shape and type as the ones you replaced? - (ii) Did this work involve any changes to the window or door openings? - (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed):

-Please give any guarantees which you received for this work to your solicitor or estate agent.
+If you have answered yes , please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes No b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+If you have answered yes, please answer the three questions below: Yes No (i) Were the replacements the same shape and type as the ones you replaced?
+Yes No (ii) Did this work involve any changes to the window or door openings?
+Yes No (iii) Please describe the changes made to the windows doors, or approximate dates when the work was completed): Please give any guarantees which you received for this work to y estate agent. h 7.
+Central heating a.

-7 Central heating

-a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).

-Yes

 If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).

-Gas

-If you have answered yes, please answer the three questions below:

-- (i) When was your central heating system or partial central heating system installed? - (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please answer the three questions Yes No Partial Combo boiler below: i) When was your central heating system or partial central heating system installed?
+10 years

+PROPERTY QUESTIONNAIRE
-If you have answered yes, please give details of the company with which you have a maintenance contract:

-(iii) When was your maintenance agreement last renewed?
+(ii) Do you have a maintenance contract for the central heating system?
+Yes If you have answered yes, please give details of the company with which you have a maintenance contract: Νο X (iii) When was your maintenance agreement last renewed?
 (Please provide the month and year).

-8 Energy Performance Certificate

-Does your property have an Energy Performance Certificate which is less than 10 years old?

-9 Issues that may have affected your property
+8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Yes No 9.
+Issues that may have affected your property a.

-a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?

-If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Yes No If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Yes No b.

-b.
 Are you aware of the existence of asbestos in your property?
+If you have answered yes, please give details: Yes No a.
+Please tick which services are connected to your property and give details of the supplier:

-10 Services
+Services